openeemeter/caltrack/analysis/monthly/README.md

 ### Post-estimation steps and portfolio aggregation

-The goal of CalTrack is to develop replicable, consistent, and methodologically defensible estimators of savings over **portfolios of homes**.
+The goal of CalTRACK is to develop replicable, consistent, and methodologically defensible estimators of savings over **portfolios of homes**.
 In order to do that, the above site-level savings quantities must be aggregated to get portfolio-level totals, means, and varainces.
-Taking the site-level estimates, CalTrack then performs a set of aggregation steps that are specified [here](https://github.com/impactlab/caltrack-betatest/tree/master/aggregation).
+Taking the site-level estimates, CalTRACK then performs a set of aggregation steps that are specified [here](https://github.com/impactlab/CalTRACK-betatest/tree/master/aggregation).

 _________________________________________________________

 #### Monthly Savings Estimation Summary Statistics for Analysis Comparison

-To ensure that the CalTrack analysis specification can produce consistent results, each beta tester will generate a set of summary statistics on each of the above site-level savings estimates that can be shared with the larger group through csvs saved to this repository.
+To ensure that the CalTRACK analysis specification can produce consistent results, each beta tester will generate a set of summary statistics on each of the above site-level savings estimates that can be shared with the larger group through csvs saved to this repository.
 There will be one savings summary file generated by each Beta Tester.
 Each file will be a .csv and will have the following general format:

 | Summary Stat | Value |